Paddle Plant (Kalanchoe thyrsiflora) Indoor Care, Common Problems and Solutions

 Rotate the pot regularly to ensure that the plant gets adequate light on all sides for uniform growth.

-If you choose to grow Flapjack Succulent outdoors, gradually acclimate it and place it in a shaded place to avoid scorching the leaves.
+If you choose to grow your Flapjack Succulent outdoors, gradually acclimate it and place it in a shaded place to avoid scorching the leaves.

 Watering